 They will rarely fly more than 300 ft at a time, and can usually be spotted gorging on fruit somewhere and feeding their mate.
-A pair of toucans has taken to occupying the tall tree to the right of the spa.
+A pair of toucans have taken to occupying the tall tree to the right of the spa.

 If you are quiet and patient, you can often monitor them from the comfort of the pool.

 The Howler Monkey

 More likely to be heard than seen, the appropriately-called Howler monkey earned his name through the low-pitched wailing sound he makes.

 With a loud roar that can travel miles through the jungle, The Guinness Book of World Records has duly credited the Howler as the loudest of land animals.
 Often you can hear his calls near dawn or dusk.
 If you have never heard a Howler’s roar before, it may come as a surprise to you when you are woken up to the sound around 5 AM on the first morning of your visit to the jungle.
 This noise signals to other creatures nearby that “this territory is already occupied by a troop.”

 The Halloween Crab

-Another suitably-named creature, the black and orange colour of Gecarcinus quadrates, or “Halloween Crab” distinctively brings to mind the 31st of October.
+Another suitably-named creature, the black and orange color of Gecarcinus quadrates, or “Halloween Crab” distinctively brings to mind the 31st of October.
 This nocturnal crustacean can be found using his purple claws to dig deep burrows – up to 1.5 meters – anywhere along the beach.
 To catch him in the act, take a flashlight down to the beach and search near the foliage and search for two bright yellow eyes.

 Hoffmann’s Two-Toed Sloth

 One of the more timid inhabitants of the jungle, Hoffmann´s Two-toed sloth is quite the anomaly.